GUIDELINES FOR AUTHORS

 ε – a fortuitous factor.

-a) in the case of a magazine: name and initials of author(s) (in italics), year of issue (in round parentheses), title of work, abbreviated title of journal (in accordance with Index Medicus), volume, number, page number.
+Surname(s) and first name initials of author(s) (year of publication).
+Title of article.
+Abbreviated title of journal (in accordance with Index Medicus), volume, issue, page range.
+DOI.

 Example: